emgoto/gaming-backlog/README.md

-# TypeScript Trello Power-Up Starter
+# Gaming Backlog for Trello
-Get started with creating Trello Power-Ups using TypeScript.

-Remember to run `npm install`!
+This Power-Up allows users to add Steam games as cards to their Trello board.

 ## Testing the power-up locally with Jekyll and ngrok
 Github pages uses Jekyll so you'll need to do a few things to test this locally: